 The same app key is enabled by default, but you can always choose to disable it in your SDK.

-Your app users will also be able to opt-out of ads personalization based on the same app key through in-ad controls.
+Your app users are able to opt-out of ads personalization based on the same app key through in-ad controls.
 Ads personalization using the same app key respects existing privacy settings, including NPA, RDP, and TFCD/TFUA.

 Use key-value pairs to target based on IDFA availability